worldremaker/drot-s-updated-fonline-misc/README.md

 Interfaces are for FOnline: 2238/Reloaded/Reloaded S2 @391 in Revision 5

-Interfaces are for FOnline: Reloaded S3/Aftertimes S2/Reloaded S2 @412 in Revision 6
+Interfaces are for FOnline: Reloaded S3/Aftertimes S2/Aftertimes S3/Reloaded S2 @412 in Revision 6

+Interfaces are for FOnline: Reloaded S4 @FOClassic in Revision 7